PowerCommands/PowerCommands2022/PowerCommands Design Principles And Guidlines.md

 **Heads up!** A reference to your newly created class project is also needed in the Bootstrap project, it is not included above.
 ### Add a referance for the PowerCommandConsole project to the Bootstrap project

 This should be enough, I think you could solve any problem that I have missed here, it is all about setting the referenses correctly for the Bootstrap project, the newly created commands project and the Console project.

-Now you are really to create your very first Command!
+Now you are ready to create your very first Command!

- This the typical hello world example.
+ ### Hello world example.
 ```
 using PainKiller.PowerCommands.MyExampleCommands.Configuration;
 namespace PainKiller.PowerCommands.MyExampleCommands.Commands;